-- Assist families indicating education, health and social service goals on their FPA to develop a realistic plan to achieve their goals. - Provide families support in identifying and addressing barriers in achieving goals. - Recognize and address barriers to access ESL and GED classes, health, and social service agencies. - Make referrals to educational, health and social service agencies.
+- Assist families indicating education, health, and social service goals on their FPA to develop a realistic plan to achieve their goals. - Provide families support in identifying and addressing barriers in achieving goals. - Recognize and address barriers to access ESL and GED classes, health, and social service agencies. - Provide CCRs training to CFEs. - Train 100% of Family Engagement staff on the Family Partnership Process

-Data, Tools, or Methods for Tracking Progress Above: Referral tracking report; FPA data and follow-up data
+Data, Tools, or Methods for Tracking Progress Above: Referral tracking report; FPA data and followup data